 P.S.
 Please be careful using lemon balm if you are pregnant, if your blood pressure already runs really low, or if you have hypothyroidism / Hashimoto’s.
 In these cases, avoiding lemon balm entirely or using it under the supervision of a medical or herbal professional is a good plan.

-I love to work with people who are involved in relationship challenges; I offer an Earth Medicine healing session that involves energetic clearing and restoration of power.
+This Earth Medicine healing session involves energetic clearing and restoration of power.

 True power is a beautiful and necessary component of a whole and complete person.
 “Power over” is what people generally think of when they hear the word “power”, but true power doesn’t hold anything over anyone; true power is something that needs to be restored in order to operate from a heart-centered place in relationships.